MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 In this step, you create a team site collection with two administrators: One as a Windows administrator and one as a federated (AD FS) administrator.

 1. Open the SharePoint Central Administration site.
-2. Navigate to **Application Management** > **Create site collections** > **Create site collections**.
+2. Navigate to **Application Management** > **Create site collections**.
-3. Type a Title, Url, and select the template Team Site.
+3. Type a Title, URL, and select the template Team Site.
-4. In the Primary Site Collection Administrator section, click on the book icon to open the people picker dialog.
+4. In the Primary Site Collection Administrator section, click on the book icon to open the People Picker dialog.
-5. In the people picker dialog, type the Windows administrator account, for example **yvand**.
+5. In the People Picker dialog, type the Windows administrator account, for example **yvand**.
 6. On the left, filter the list by selecting **Organizations**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-3.png" alt-text="Select People 3":::

 7. Select the account and choose **OK**.
-8. In the Secondary Site Collection Administrator section, select the book icon to open the people picker dialog.
+8. In the Secondary Site Collection Administrator section, select the book icon to open the People Picker dialog.
-9. In the people picker dialog, type the exact email value of the AD FS administrator account, for example **yvand@contoso.local**.
+9. In the People Picker dialog, type the exact email value of the AD FS administrator account, for example **yvand@contoso.local**.
 10. On the left, filter the list by selecting **Contoso.local**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-4.png" alt-text="Select People 4":::